rezozero/rz-monitor/README.md

 php index.php
 ```

-If you want to setup a constant crawl, you can use `crontab` to execute index.php periodically.
+If you want to setup a automatic crawl, you can use `crontab` to execute index.php periodically.

 ## Browser usage